Stark-Priver/Stark-Priver/README.md

 ## 👋 About Me

 Hi, I'm **Privertus Cosmas**, a passionate innovator and technologist.
-I'm the **founder of [Pritech Vior Camp](#-pritech-vior-camp)**, a one-of-a-kind technological camp designed to empower individuals with cutting-edge skills and creativity.
+I'm the **founder of [Pritech Vior ](#-pritech-vior-)**, a one-of-a-kind technological camp designed to empower individuals with cutting-edge skills and creativity.
 My mission is to inspire and guide the next generation of tech enthusiasts in exploring, learning, and innovating!

 ---